yessaminandrade/Server_Database/README.md

 Query Google Scholar (via SerpApi) for:

-- Articles (titles, links, venues, years, citation info when available)
+* Articles (titles, links, venues, years, citation info when available)
-- Author profiles (names, affiliations, citation metrics)
+* Author profiles (names, affiliations, citation metrics)
-- Filter and customize searches (language, year ranges, pagination).
+* Filter and customize searches (language, year ranges, pagination).
+* DB integration \& persistence.

 ### Why it matters?

-- Eliminates manual copy/paste from Scholar pages.
+* Eliminates manual copy/paste from Scholar pages.
-- Standardizes how data is collected and makes it reproducible.
+* Standardizes how data is collected and makes it reproducible.
-- Provides a foundation to plug results into other systems (registries, analytics, dashboards).
+* Provides a foundation to plug results into other systems (registries, analytics, dashboards).